lkistler/baitSTR_type/README.md

 If you have previously built an alignment and would like to run allelotype only, provide bam files in the same way:

 	perl BaitSTR_type.pl --index_prefix [indexPrefix] --allelotype --mem --bam Tatiana.bam,Tatiana Oberon.bam,Oberon

+To use bwa-MEM, you must be using lobSTR v.4.
+The latest version (4.0.5 at this time) is the best at handling heterozygous calls, and is highly recommended.

+SAMtools v 1.2 sometimes struggles with single-read duplicate removal.
+If you find this to be the case, try v 0.1.19.